This website uses cookies

 Casino floor

-The casino sits at the centre of the building.
-You pass through it repeatedly.
-It isn’t physically separate from the hotel.
+The casino sits at the literal center of the building.
+You pass through it constantly.
+It is the physical glue of the property.

 Loyalty

-At booking, this looked like a cheap one-night stay.
+At booking, this looked like a cheap one-night stop.

 Category